konstanzer/konstanzer/README.md

-Hello 👋 I like baseball, American history, and financial markets. ⚾🖋️
+Hello 👋 I like baseball, history, & financial markets. ⚾🖋️

-BS in Finance 📈 Army veteran to coding bootcamp
+BS in Finance 📈 Army vet to coding bootcamp